NathanPJF/shopify-barcode-js/readme.md

 ![Barcode JS in action](http://snapify.shopify.com/12-14-sbn1g-fftu5.png)

+If you are having trouble implementing this solution on your Order Printer templates, you may want to check out the simpler [CSS based solution](https://github.com/NathanPJF/shopify-barcode-css).
+Please note that the CSS solution will only create CODE39 barcodes.

 ##Before you get started

 These instructions assume you have already entered barcodes for your product variants.
 Its not